 Students admitted to the Clinical Nursing program are required to have specified inoculations by the Student Health Service or a private physician prior to beginning nursing course work.
+Drug and alcohol screening is required before beginning clinical nursing.
 Health insurance is required.
 Complete information on health requirements for nursing students may be secured from the Division of Nursing.